craigharman/htmx-ext-no-cache/README.md

 </body>
 ```

-Add the `hx-ext="noCache"` to any HTMX element you don't want to cache.
+Add the `hx-ext="no-cache"` to any HTMX element you don't want to cache.